Harassment

 - Anyone else affected by the offensive conduct.

-Depending upon the specific facts of your case, you may have the option to file a claim either in state or federal court.
-Generally speaking, California law tends to be friendlier to employees than federal law, providing greater protections.
-As such, it may be beneficial for employees to file a claim through the California Department of Fair Employment and Housing.
+Depending on the specifics of your case, you may have the option to file a claim in state or federal court.
+Generally, California law is more favorable to employees than federal law, providing greater protections.
+Therefore, it may be advantageous for employees to file a claim through the California Department of Fair Employment and Housing.

 When Is an Employer Liable for Harassment?

-Employers should take steps to prevent harassment in the workplace and to correct it when it occurs.
-Employers can do this by creating clear workplace policies concerning harassment, as well as by instituting a process for filing a harassment complaint, all while making clear that employee complaints will be handled promptly and will be taken seriously.
+Employers should take proactive steps to prevent harassment in the workplace and address it promptly when it occurs.
+This includes creating clear workplace policies on harassment and establishing a process for filing harassment complaints, while ensuring that employee complaints are handled promptly and seriously.

 - Took steps to prevent harassment;